Using wearables to measure HRV

 On 2024-01-25, there was a difference of 59ms.
 There were no ectopic beats in the reading, and the difference cannot be explained.

 On 2024-01-30, the Fenix would not take a reading.
-Removing the watch, cleaning it, tightening the strap all made no difference.
+Removing the watch, cleaning it, and then tightening the strap made no difference.
 The following day, it worked fine.

-We have continued to take readings with both the Fenix and the HRV Health app using the Polar H10 heart rate monitor and have uncovered some relevant anomalies.
-The average difference between the two sets of readings is 19%.
-But when the rMSSD drops below 50, where it matters most for measuring health, the difference rises to an even less acceptable level of 30%.
+After 9 months of data with both the Fenix and the HRV Health app using the Polar H10 heart rate monitor and have uncovered some relevant anomalies.
+The average difference between the two sets of readings is 39.9%.
+But when the rMSSD drops below 50, where it matters most for measuring health, the difference rises to an unacceptable 58.8%.

 These results are consistent with scientific research comparing wearable devices with medical measuring equipment that found a moderate concordance of 0.6617 for rMSSD.